Ethiopia: Government forces ‘capture Tigray’s second-largest city’

 Mediation efforts

-Meanwhile, the African Union (AU) announced it will send a special envoy to mediate between the government and the TPLF, which is also the region’s ruling political party
+Meanwhile, the African Union (AU) announced it would send a special envoy to mediate between the government and the TPLF, which is also the region’s ruling political party

 “The primary task of the special envoys is to engage all sides to the conflict with a view to ending hostilities, creating conditions for an inclusive national dialogue to resolve all issues that led to the conflict, and restoring peace and stability to Ethiopia,” the AU said on Twitter.